 Polyrhythm Visualizer

-See, hear, and measure composite rhythms — up to eight streams at once.
+See, hear, and measure composite rhythms with up to eight streams at once.

 Calcophony Polyrhythm Visualizer showing a 3:4:5 pattern with a circular ring display and coincidence markers